GETTING HERE / WHEN YOU ARRIVE

 Captioning

-Our keynote sessions will have live captioning on the stage screens, and our featured panels and select sessions will also have ASL interpreters.
+Our keynote sessions will have live captioning on the stage screens.

-There will be water bottle filling stations throughout the Convention Center, so we encourage you to bring a water bottle with you to fill up as needed.
+It is going to be HOT in New Orleans, and the best thing you can do to combat heat emergencies is to stay hydrated.
+There will be water filling stations throughout the convention center, so we encourage you to bring a water bottle with you to fill up as needed.

 If you’re a presenter, here are some things to consider to make your sessions and handouts (if using) accessible: